evilsocket/sg1/README.md

 You can contribute by:

+0) Read the code, love the code, fix the code.
 1) Grep for `TODO` and see how you can help.
 2) Implement a new module ( see `modules/raw.go` for very basic example or `modules/aes.go` for complete one ).
 3) Implement a new channel ( see `channels/*.go` ).